New York Residency: State, City, and Yonkers

 Keeping the apartment “just for work.”
 Courts have looked at year-round access, not how often you actually used it.
 A studio you keep for Thursday-morning meetings is often still a permanent place of abode.

 Reconstructing days from memory or credit cards.
 The audit asks about specific dates.
-Memory drifts.
-Statements have gaps.
-Cash days disappear.
+Memory drifts, statements have gaps, cash days disappear.
 A continuous record of where you’ve been, made at the time, is what holds.

 Your move